 Final State funding

-Service B did not receive any top-up funding as their JobKeeper payment was greater than their fee income with a $34 cap.
+Service B did not receive any top-up funding as their JobKeeper payment was greater than their fee income.

-Approved Providers that have opted in to the program need to complete a payment confirmation each term.
-The confirmation process allows services to outline whether and the amount of JobKeeper payments being received for each service for the relevant period.
-This supports the calculation of payments for each term under the COVID-19 Free Preschool funding program.
+Approved Providers eligible for the JobKeeper Payment Scheme during term 1 (January to March 2021) will need to complete a payment confirmation form through SmartyGrants.
+The confirmation process allows services to outline the amount of JobKeeper payments being received for each service for the relevant period.
+This supports the calculation of payments.
 The timing of payments may be impacted based on the timing of information received from Providers.

 Services must comply with the following conditions:

-- Enrol in the JobKeeper program in the first instance if you are eligible.
+- Enrol in the JobKeeper program in the first instance if eligible.

 - Remain open and available (unless on public health advice).

-- Provide at least 15 hours of free preschool to families.
+- Provide at least 15 hours of free preschool to families per week.

 - Retain staff where possible.